sabbir-subhan/appium-Python/README.md

 - adb shell dumpsys activity activities | grep com.noggin.oca
  (app need to be open on device)

+- if You have multiple devices connected:
+ (adb -s <device id> shell ...)

 ### **CONFIGURING IOS DEVICE:** ###